aws-samples/lambda-refarch-imagerecognition/README.md

 [![One-click deployment](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/angelarw/lambda-refarch-imagerecognition)

 1. Use **1-click deployment** button above
 1. For IAM Service Role, create one if you don't have one or select an existing role.
+(This is required because the Amplify Console needs permissions to deploy backend resources on your behalf.
+More [info](https://docs.aws.amazon.com/amplify/latest/userguide/how-to-service-role-amplify-console.html))
     ![amplify console select role or create new role](images/amplify-select-role.png)

 1. Amplify Console will forked this repository in your GitHub account.